 The results were published in May 2014, and were cause for optimism.
 Econsult estimated that online gambling would yield $68 million in first year tax revenue, and $110 million annually going forward.
 It also concluded that online gambling would have a complementary impact on land-based casino revenue.

-Granted, the revenue estimates were to be taken with a massive grain of salt, as they presumed a blended 20 percent tax rate on online poker and 60 percent on slots.
+Granted, the revenue estimates are always taken with a massive grain of salt, as they presumed a blended 20 percent tax rate on online poker and 60 percent on slots.

 In either case, the results proved favorable enough for State Sen. Edwin Erickson to introduce a new online gambling bill (SB 1386) in June 2014.
-Little action was seen on that particular bill, but it set the stage for what would prove a very active 2015 session.
+There was little action on that particular bill, but it set the stage for what would prove a very active 2015 session.

 Rep. John Payne introduced HB 649 in February 2015.
-Payne viewed online gambling as part of the solution to the state’s “projected $2 billion budget shortfall,” and backed his beliefs by championing online gambling legislation efforts for the next two years.
+Payne viewed online gambling as part of the solution to the state’s “projected $2 billion budget shortfall.”
+He backed his beliefs by championing online gambling legislation efforts for the next two years.

 In the spring of 2015, two competing bills emerged in the House.
-One, HB 920, was from Tina Davis, and a near replica of her 2013 bill.
-The other, Nick Miccarelli‘s HB 695, was a online poker only bill.
-Of the three, Payne’s was thought the most likely candidate for serious consideration.
+One, HB 920, was from Tina Davis, a near replica of her 2013 bill.
+The other, Nick Miccarelli‘s HB 695, was an online poker only bill.
+Of the three, Payne’s became the most likely candidate for serious consideration.

-Ahead of the June 30 budget deadline, a fourth bill — this one from the State Sen. Kim Ward — was introduced.
+Ahead of the June 30 budget deadline, there was the introduction of a fourth bill — this one from the State Sen. Kim Ward.
 SB 900 was significant in that it marked the Senate’s official entry into the conversation.
-Unfortunately, SB 900 was radically different than HB 649, calling for a 54 percent tax rate, a $10 million operator licensing fee, in-person registration, and the exclusion of Category 3 casinos.
+Unfortunately, SB 900 was radically different than HB 649.
+It called for a 54 percent tax rate, a $10 million operator licensing fee, in-person registration, and the exclusion of Category 3 casinos.

 Suffice it to say, the rigid nature of SB 900 would make it so license holders would have trouble operating profitably.

-The Senate held two hearings on online gambling in June 2015, after which, little was heard on the topic until the fall.
+The Senate held two hearings on online gambling in June 2015.
+After that little was heard on the topic until the fall.
 In October, Pennsylvania was still in the midst of a budget stalemate.
-When Gov. Tom Wolf’s tax plan was defeated in the House, he became willing to discuss new revenue sources, online gambling among them.
+When Gov. Tom Wolf’s tax plan saw defeat in the House, he became willing to discuss new revenue sources, online gambling among them.

-The following month, the GO committee passed HB 649 by a margin of 18-8, marking the first time an online gambling bill passed a vote in Pennsylvania.
-But by then, an omnibus package was attached to the bill, calling for slot machines at non-casino venues and airports, Category 3 casino expansion, and a report on daily fantasy sports, among other reforms.
+The following month, the GO committee passed HB 649 by a margin of 18-8.
+This marked the first time an online gambling bill passed a vote in Pennsylvania.
+But by then, an omnibus package was attached to the bill.
+It called for slot machines at non-casino venues and airports, Category 3 casino expansion, and a report on daily fantasy sports, among other reforms.

-Pennsylvania is currently home to 12 land-based casinos, which together create the second largest gambling economy in the United States.
-Hard to believe, that just over a decade ago, the industry was non-existent.
+Pennsylvania is currently home to 12 land-based casinos.
+Together they create the second-largest gambling economy in the United States.
+Hard to believe that just over a decade ago the industry was non-existent.

 The ball got rolling in 2004, when lawmakers authorized 61,000 slot machines at existing horse tracks, resorts and slot parlors.
-Concurrently, the Pennsylvania Gaming Control Board was founded to issue up to 14 licenses, and provide regulatory oversight for the nascent industry.
+Concurrently, the state set up the Pennsylvania Gaming Control Board.
+The Board would issue up to 14 licenses, and provide regulatory oversight for the nascent industry.

 On December 20, 2006, six licenses for existing horse racing venues and five more for standalone casino were awarded.
 Of the 11 licensed operators, 10 opened or expanded their facilities by 2010.
 And by 2011, two Category 3 casinos — Valley Force Casino Resort and Lady Luck Casino Nemacolin — had also flipped over the open sign.

-The industry took a monumental step forward in early 2010, when table games — including poker — were legalized at slots casinos.
+The industry took a monumental step forward in early 2010, with the legalization of table games — including poker — at slots casinos.
 By July 2010, top earners Sands Bethlehem, Parx Casino, and Harrah’s Chester (later rebranded as Harrah’s Philadelphia) had all instituted table games.